trimstray/nginx-admins-handbook/README.md

 The HTTP protocol is a request/response protocol based on the client/server based architecture where web browsers, robots and search engines, etc. act like HTTP clients, and the Web server acts as a server.

+Here is a brief explanation:

 - the HTTP client, i.e., a browser initiates an HTTP request and after a request is made, the client waits for the response

+- the HTTP server which handles and processing requests from clients, after that it sends a response to the client

 - any type of data can be sent by HTTP as long as both the client and the server know how to handle the data content